jlcm2112/virtual-pets-amok/README.md

-##Welcome to the new-and-improved Virtual Pet Shelter!
+##H1 Welcome to the new-and-improved Virtual Pet Shelter!

 The pets were running amok -- so we organized them.
 This shelter currently handles organic cats and dogs and robotic cats and dogs.